 Many workers overlook the importance of hearing protection training thinking they already know the best way to use earplugs.
-And, if this sounds like you, keep reading.
+If this sounds like you, keep reading.

 Today I’m sharing the basics of earplugs: what you should know about earplugs but are too afraid to ask.
 Or, as I affectionately like to call it, earplugs for dummies.

-Here are my top solutions for optimal earplug use:
+Here are our top solutions for optimal earplug use:

 How do you select the right earplug for your job?

-My last blog, What’s NRR and How Does it Work With Earplugs, explains the basics of noise reduction ratings.
+Our blog What’s NRR and How Does it Work With Earplugs explains the basics of noise reduction ratings.
 If you’re a beginner in hearing protection, I’d recommend starting here.
 We also have a handy infographic (that you can download here) that shows you the factors to consider when selecting an earplug that’s right for you.